ibm-cloud-docs/speech-to-text-data/output.md

 Speaker labels are optimized for two-speaker scenarios.
 They work best for telephone conversations that involve two people in an extended exchange.
 They can handle up to six speakers, but more than two speakers can result in variable performance.
 Two-person exchanges are typically conducted over narrowband media, but you can use speaker labels with both narrowband and broadband models.

 To use the feature, you set the `speaker_labels` parameter to `true` for a recognition request; the parameter is `false` by default.
 The service identifies speakers by individual words of the audio.
 It relies on a word's start and end time to identify its speaker.
-Therefore, enabling speaker labels also forces the `timestamps` parameter to be `true` (see [Word timestamps](/docs/speech-to-text-data?topic=speech-to-text-data-output#word_timestamps)).
+Therefore, enabling speaker labels also forces the `timestamps` parameter to be `true`.
+For more information, see [Word timestamps](/docs/speech-to-text-data?topic=speech-to-text-data-output#word_timestamps).

 ### Speaker labels example
 {: #speakerLabelsExample}